Advanced Learning Appeals Testing FAQ

 For achievement testing, the answer is more complicated.
 If the time interval is too brief to repeat a given test version, there are several other forms of achievement testing that can be used.
 Different providers may have access to different achievement tests.

 Even though you can have your child re-take achievement testing, it’s important to consider the potential stress and impact of repeated testing on your child.
-Unless you have reason to believe that the results may not be valid from a particular achievement test, I would discourage achievement retesting after a short time interval.
+Unless you have reason to believe that the results may not be valid from a test, I discourage achievement retesting after a short time interval.

 How can I prepare my child for private testing?

 The validity of the Wechsler results is based on a child having not received coaching or test preparation.
 If it becomes apparent that the child has recently been exposed to the material, the test results will be considered invalid.

 Achievement testing covers a broad range of skills, so it is unlikely that a crash course in any area will significantly impact your child’s scores.